JanHerca/urantiapedia/output/wikijs/en/article/Samuel_Heine/Le_pouvoir_transformateur_de_la_priere.md

 “The quickest way to get an ulcer is to try to be something you are not.” (smile)
 <br style="clear:both;"/>

 > “. . .
 Loyal persons are growing persons, and growth is an impressive and inspiring reality.
 Live loyally today—grow—and tomorrow will attend to itself.
-The quickest way for a tadpole to become a frog is to live loyally each moment as a tadpole.” ([UB 100:1.4](/en/The_Urantia_Book/100#p1_4))
+The quickest way for a tadpole to become a frog is to live loyally each moment as a tadpole.” (<a id="a68_250"></a>[UB 100:1.4](/en/The_Urantia_Book/100#p1_4))

 ## References